The Craxford Family Magazine Red Pages

 Francis Cockerill Craxford was born in Huntingdon in 1814 where he was convicted on two counts of theft in 1836.
 He was transported to Tasmania where he served his time and moved to the Australian mainland where his trail went cold.
 The evidence is presented in The mystery of Francis Cockerill Craxford

-Tell us what you know | More Information: Francis Cockerill Craxford
+Tell us what you know | More information: Francis Cockerill Craxford

 The Lane Craufords of the Britannia Theatre, Hoxton, London